amazon-ion/ion-tests/conformance/README.md

 * The denotational test cases are wired with a small catalog of shared symtabs (and soon, shared modules) so that related functionality can be tested.
   In the stand-alone suite, we should have a similar mechanism.
-* Do we need a "not equivalent" expectation?
 * I’ve got a bunch of test cases (not written in this DSL) that check the bounds of the current symbol table or macro table; that would be nice to have an expectation for.
-  * But that leads to wanting to combine expectations: this input produces this output _and_ results in this size of symbol table.